ais-one/cookbook/BACKLOG.md

 - [chore] use monorepo when npm 7 is released ?

 ### For future product improvement
+- [example-webpack] what to do with apollo graphql client???
+- [example-vite] migrate example-webpack vue-crud-x table examples to vite
 - [example-vite] cypress e2e testing, vue-test-util & vite
 - [example-vite] styling for custom build mwc-*
 - [frontend-i18n] node-polyglot